 HHSC eligibility staff use this information to determine the individual's work registration status and inform the individual interviewed about the work registrant's rights and responsibilities, the work registrant's requirements, and the consequences for failure to comply.
-A written copy of these work requirements, SNAP Work Rules (soon to be replaced with the consolidated work notice), is also provided to each work registrant in the household at certification, recertification and when a new household member is reported.
+A written copy of these work requirements are also provided to each work registrant in the household at certification, recertification and when a household member becomes subject to SNAP work rules (such as adding a new member or a member turns age 18).